Synerise/ios-sdk/README.md

 * iOS 9.0+ minimum deployment target
 * Valid architectures: arm64 devices and arm64, x86_64 simulators

-## Install Synerise SDK from CocoaPods
+## Installing Synerise SDK with CocoaPods

 CocoaPods is a dependency manager for Cocoa projects.
 You can install it with the following command: